SbonisoGordonMzizi/cantactStorageDB/README.md

 Java 8 or higher
 ```

 # Notes
 ```
-The application stores contact information in a database.
+The application stores contact information in a file called "contacts.txt" in the root directory of the project.
 The file is formatted as follows: [Name],[Phone],[Email] with each contact separated by a new line.
 The search function only searches for matches in the name field.
 ```